-So what do we mean when we talk about data value?
+In short, what do we mean when we talk about data value?

 Data value definition

-Types of data value
+Measuring data value

 Shared, trusted data breaks down silos between different departments and provides real-time visibility into activity across the organization, with partners, or with vendors in your supply chain.

-Example: Manufacturers cut maintenance costs and minimize downtime using real-time sensor data and predictive analytics.
+For example, manufacturers can cut maintenance costs and minimize downtime using real-time sensor data and predictive analytics.
 By better anticipating equipment failure, they can plan timely repair or replacement.

 From email vacation responders to robot vacuums, these days we're all automating something to make our lives easier.
 Automated processes save people tedious steps at work, improving employee productivity.

-Example: Banks and financial institutions automate the preparation of data entered by customers, reserving employees’ valuable time for customer service tasks that require human expertise.
+In the financial industry, banks and financial institutions automate the preparation of data entered by customers, reserving employees’ valuable time for customer service tasks that require human expertise.

-- Reaching new audiences with segmentation and customization
+Reaching new audiences

-Gartner found that 63% of marketers struggle with personalized marketing.
+Gartner has found that 63% of marketers struggle with personalized marketing.
 Data opens the door to customer segmentation and analyses that really help you understand who your customers are.

-- Improving customer satisfaction with customer 360
+Improving customer satisfaction

 As operations scale up and customer communications flood in, a data-driven 360-degree view of the customer helps bring back a human touch.

-Example: Retailers integrate data from online and offline channels.
+Retailers integrate data from online and offline channels.
 Whenever customers visit in person, shop online, or call, they’ll get a cohesive customer experience that drives personal connection and loyalty.

-- Innovating through augmented research and development
+Innovating through augmented research and development

 Big data is a game-changer for R&D. Artificial intelligence is much better than we are at detecting the signal in the noise of vast amounts of data.
 Machine learning (ML) can make new discoveries using historical data, or deliver real-time insights.

-Example: Consumer apps analyze user behavior to build product intelligence.
+Consumer apps analyze user behavior to build product intelligence.
 That information inspires new features and informs go-to-market strategy for product updates and new products.

 In addition to using data to fuel revenue-driving activities from sales to product innovation, organizations can use data to generate value directly.
 Gartner describes data sharing as a key activity that’s increasingly necessary to succeed in the Big Data world.
 With the right approach, innovative companies have been able to turn their competitors into paying customers.
 They do this by packaging prepared data itself as a product or service.

 Monetizing data as a service (DaaS) is easier said than done.
 Delivering data to external customers raises the bar for data quality analysis and data availability.
 While any organization should already aim for infrastructure that provides internal customers with ready access to highly trusted data, making data externally available can reveal flaws.
-Issues that a company may have been willing to put up with for internal users could be dealbreakers for data monetization.
+Issues that a company may have been willing to put up with for internal users could be deal breakers for data monetization.